NomaSign Privacy Policy

 7. Who We Share Data With

-We do share certain information with service providers who help us run NomaSign—our payment processor, email delivery service, and hosting provider.
+Some information is shared with service providers who help us run NomaSign.
+That includes our payment processor, email delivery service, and hosting provider.
 When you send a document for signing, the recipient sees your name, email address, and whatever message you included.
-If we receive a valid legal request (subpoena, court order, etc.), we comply.
-And if NomaSign is ever acquired or merged, user data would be part of that transaction.
+If we get a valid legal request (a subpoena or court order, that kind of thing), we comply.
+And if NomaSign is ever acquired or merged, user data would form part of that transaction.

 8. Your Rights

-Depending on where you live, privacy laws may give you certain rights over your personal information.
-You may be able to request a copy of the data we hold about you, ask us to correct inaccuracies, or request deletion (though we may need to retain some records for legal reasons).
-You may also have rights around data portability, objecting to certain processing, or withdrawing consent.
+Depending on where you live, privacy laws may give you various rights over your personal information.
+You might be able to request a copy of the data we hold about you, or ask us to fix inaccuracies, or request deletion (though we may need to keep some records for legal reasons).
+Other possibilities include data portability, objecting to certain processing, and withdrawing consent.

-To exercise any of these, email .
-We typically respond within 30 days, though complex requests or legal constraints may take longer.
+To act on any of these, email .
+Most responses go out within 30 days.
+Complex requests or legal constraints can take longer.

 9. How Long We Keep Data

-We retain personal information for as long as necessary to operate the service, maintain security, resolve disputes, and meet legal requirements.
+Personal information is retained for as long as it's needed to operate the service, maintain security, resolve disputes and meet legal requirements.
 Your account data stays as long as your account is active.
-After you close your account, we delete most of it—unless we're legally required to keep it or have a legitimate business reason (like resolving a billing dispute).
+After you close the account, most of it gets deleted, unless we're legally required to keep it or have a legitimate business reason (resolving a billing dispute is the obvious one).

-Your documents live in your own cloud storage, not ours.
-We keep audit trail data (who signed what and when) for a period of time to support the integrity of signed transactions.
-Security logs are retained for monitoring and troubleshooting.
+Documents themselves live in your own cloud storage, not ours.
+Audit trail data (who signed what and when) is kept for a period of time to support the integrity of signed transactions.
+Security logs stay around for monitoring and troubleshooting.

-If you want something deleted sooner or want to know what we still have on file, email us and we'll explain what's possible.
+Want something deleted sooner, or want to know what we still have on file?
+Drop us an email and we'll explain what's possible.

 10. International Transfers

-Some of our service providers operate outside South Africa, which means your information may be processed in other countries.
-When this happens, we put appropriate safeguards in place and ensure providers are contractually obligated to protect your information.
+A few of our service providers operate outside South Africa, which means your information may be processed in other countries.
+When that happens, appropriate safeguards are put in place and providers are contractually required to protect your data.

 11. Children

-NomaSign is intended for users 18 and older.
-We do not knowingly collect information from children.
-If you believe a minor has created an account or submitted personal information, please let us know so we can address it.
+NomaSign is meant for users 18 and older.
+We don't knowingly collect information from children.
+If you think a minor has created an account or submitted personal information, let us know so we can sort it out.

 12. Browser Extension

-If you use our browser extension for Chrome, Firefox, or Edge, this section explains what data it accesses and why.
+If you use our browser extension for Chrome, Firefox or Edge, here's what data it touches and why.

-The permissions we request: The extension needs tabs and webNavigation permissions to detect when you open a PDF in your browser.
-Identity allows you to sign in via Google or Microsoft.
-Storage keeps your login state and preferences locally.
-Host permissions for NomaSign domains let the extension communicate with our servers when you initiate a workflow.
+The extension needs the tabs and webNavigation permissions so it can spot when you open a PDF in your browser.
+The identity permission lets you sign in via Google or Microsoft.
+Storage is used to keep your login state and preferences locally.
+And the host permissions for NomaSign domains let the extension talk to our servers when you start a workflow.

-What happens locally: Your login state, preferences, and some attribution data are stored in the extension itself.
-The extension only communicates with our servers when you're actively using it—not in the background.
+Locally, the extension stores your login state, preferences, and some attribution data inside itself.
+It only communicates with our servers when you're actively using it.
+Nothing happens in the background.

-PDF detection: When you open a PDF, the extension notices and offers to help you send it for signing.
+On PDF detection: when you open a PDF, the extension notices and offers to help you send it for signing.
 That's the core feature.
-What does not happen: the extension does not read PDF contents, track your browsing, or send data to servers just because you opened a file.
-Detection happens locally, and nothing leaves your browser unless you explicitly start a signing workflow.
+Detection runs locally, and nothing leaves your browser unless you explicitly start a signing workflow.

-The extension follows the same privacy practices as the main web app.
-No separate browsing profile is created.
-If you have questions about the extension or want to know more about how it works, feel free to reach out to us at .
+The extension follows the same privacy practices as the main web app, and no separate browsing profile is created.
+Got questions about how it works?
+Reach out at.

 13. Policy Updates